 Is there any correlation between price and quality of healthcare?
 Not likely.
 But we need price transparency to know for sure.

-Our nation spends 50% more than any other country on healthcare but ranks 70th in quality of care.
+Our nation spends 50% more than any other country on healthcare but ranks dead last in healthcare outcomes among other wealthy nations (Source: OECD Health Data 2015).
 Do we have any chance of reducing spending and increasing quality?
-We have no chance unless we truly understand how pricing works now.
+We have no chance unless we truly understand how pricing works.

 Here is one more sobering statistic.
-In one year (2015), hospitals, health service providers, and health professionals spent $257.9 million on lobbying activities-more than any other industry.
+In one year (2015), hospitals, health service providers, and health professionals spent $257.9 million on lobbying activities-more than any other industry (Source: Center for Responsive Politics).
 Each year a portion of that money goes towards fighting price transparency.
 We need to fight back.
 Our personal and economic health depends on it.

 David Silverstein is an executive and thought leader who has been inspired to use his strategic innovation skills to tackle healthcare reform, one of the most complex issues facing the nation today.